fac29/NisaInvest-TFB-FE/README.md

 # NISA Invest

-NISA Invest is a personal finance platform for Muslim women.
+NISA Invest is a personal finance platform for Muslim women

 ## Tech Stack